BigelowLab/edna-dada2/docs/README-packrat.md

 ## packrat - a peek inside

 Let's see what we have in our project library.
-Note they are all in the project library, `/home/btupper/edna/edna-dada2/packrat/lib/x86_64-conda_cos6-linux-gnu/3.5.1`.
+Note they are within the project packrat library.

 ```